AaronSadlerUK/Umbraco.MegaNav/README.md

 ## Usage

-After installing the package, you will have a new property editor called MegaNav in the Umbraco backoffice.
+After installing the package, you will have a new property editor called MegaNavV8 in the Umbraco backoffice.

 Here you can configure the "Max depth" of the navigation - the maximum number of levels deep at which an editor can place nav items.
 You also have the option to prevent nav items where the _umbracoNaviHide_ property has been set from rendering on the front-end - these items will still appear in the backoffice but not on your website, you can still edit or change them as you wish.
 By default both of these settings are left unset.